guniv/CoolerControl-Docker/setup.md

 Apply the changes and once again select the toggle to change from _Raw View_ to _Menu View_.

-Make sure the new option you created appears and is selected and highlighted, which indicates it will be the default boot option.
+Make sure the new option created appears and is selected and highlighted, which indicates it will be the default boot option.

 Next, reboot the system and ensure the new option is the default selection when booting the system.